cap-js/docs/tools/lint/meta/latest-cds-version.md

 ## Rule Details

-It is recommended to always use the latest version of `@sap/cds` to benefit from the latest features and bug fixes.
+It's recommended to always use the latest version of `@sap/cds` to benefit from the latest features and bug fixes.
 This rule checks whether the latest `@sap/cds` version is being used and reports back in case a newer version is available.

 ### Examples